Is It Normal Not to See a Yolk Sac in Early Pregnancy?

 The yolk sac performs the role of providing preliminary nourishment to the growing foetus.
 It is also responsible for early circulation, and delivers essential nutrients to the embryo through a method known as vitelline circulation.
 The foetal circulatory system develops at around 12 weeks of gestation, and the yolk sac ceases its circulatory function around this time.
 The yolk sac is not discernible until about five to six weeks of gestation.

-If No Yolk Sac Is Visible at 6 Weeks of Pregnancy, What Does it Mean?
+If No Yolk Sac Is Visible at 6 Weeks of Pregnancy, What Does It Mean?

 Sometimes, the yolk sac is not visible during the first ultrasound scan.
 If no yolk sac is seen in the ultrasound, it could merely mean that the gestational age has been misread.
 This may be the result of an error in recalling the date of the last menstrual period, or if a woman has irregular periods.